renatoathaydes/osgi-run/README.md

 bundles if necessary before adding them to the OSGi runtime, including transitive dependencies, so using normal flat jars becomes as easy as possible.

+If some of your dependencies assume a flat classpath like in regular Java and worn't work any other way (eg. loads classes at runtime, scans the classpath, uses JVM internals), you can use still them as **system libs**, which are just jars added to the system classpath and visible from all bundles (see the system libs section below).

 To turn your project's jar into an OSGi bundle, use one of the existing Gradle Plugins ([osgi](https://docs.gradle.org/current/userguide/osgi_plugin.html), [org.dm.bundle](https://github.com/TomDmitriev/gradle-bundle-plugin),